 February 14 - 16 - New Orleans - Professional basketball fans won’t want to be anywhere other than New Orleans come February.
 The biggest stars in the NBA will showcase their skills for fans when the 63rd National Basketball Association All-Star Game comes to the New Orleans Arena on Feb.
 16, 2014.

 - Mardi Gras Season

-Citywide, February 15 - March 4 - Mardi Gras season begins on the Feast of the Epiphany, January 6.
+February 15 - March 4 - New Orleans - Mardi Gras season begins on the Feast of the Epiphany, January 6.
 Mardi Gras is a time for parties, parades, balls and celebrations.
-It's truly the greatest free show on earth!
+Parade season begins on February 15.
 The final day is Mardi Gras Day, or Fat Tuesday.
 This is the day before Ash Wednesday, the first day of Lent, when Christians traditionally sacrifice in imitation and remembrance of Jesus' 40-day fast in the desert.

 - Zulu's Lundi Gras Festival

 Woldenberg Riverfront Park, Monday before Mardi Gras Day - The Zulu Social Aid & Pleasure Club hosts a full day of fun, food, and excitement along the river.

 Spanish Plaza adjacent to the Riverwalk Marketplace, Monday before Mardi Gras Day - Celebrations leading into Mardi Gras Day.
 For additional information, call: (504) 522-1555.

 March 4, 2014 (Fat Tuesday) New Orleans - The greatest free show on earth!
 Mardi Gras Day parades begin at 8am, and the celebration continue past sundown.